Skip to main content

 A board foot is a standard unit of measurement in the lumber and woodworking industry that represents the volume of wood.
 One board foot is equal to a board that is 12 inches long, 12 inches wide, and 1 inch thick — or 144 cubic inches.
 It’s commonly used to estimate the total amount of wood needed for projects such as framing, flooring, cabinetry, and furniture making.

-Understanding board footage is essential when buying lumber, as most suppliers price their products per board foot.
+Understanding board footage is essential when buying lumber, as many suppliers price their products per board foot.
 Calculating board feet allows you to compare pricing, order the correct quantity, and minimize waste.
 Whether you're a contractor, carpenter, or DIY woodworker, knowing how to calculate board feet will save you both time and money.

 How to Calculate Board Feet